 The incorporation of variable time step integration methods in NEURON made it necessary to provide a way to ensure proper handling of abrupt changes in PARAMETERS, ASSIGNED variables, and STATES.
-This was accomplished by adding two new statements to NMODL: at\time() and state\discontinuity(), which we discuss here.
-The later addition of an event delivery system to NEURON has made at\time() a deprecated function, and has almost obviated the need for state\discontinuity().
-However, these statements have been used in many mechanisms of recent vintage, e.g. models of pulse generators and synaptic transmission, so it is important to understand why they were used and what they do.
-Having said that, we strongly recommend against using these functions in any new model development.
+At first this was accomplished by adding at\time() and state\discontinuity() to NMODL, but the advent of NEURON's event delivery system has obviated the need for these functions and we strongly advise against using them in any new model development.
+Even so, they have been employed in several mechanisms of recent vintage, e.g. models of pulse generators and synaptic transmission, so the following discussion contains explanations of why they were used and what they do, as well as current recommendations for preferred ways to implement models that involve discontinuities.